 - Summer (December to February) presents the hottest months.
 It’s warm and bustling and perfect for outdoor lovers to hang out with nature and get sun-kissed.
 Don’t forget your sunblock!

 - Autumn/fall (March to May) is the perfect season for hiking.
-Not only do you get to escape the busiest season, it’s also cooler, quiet and the leaves on trees change colour as the first dusting of snow arrive on the hills.
+Not only do you get to escape the busiest season, but it’s also cooler, quiet and the leaves on trees change colour as the first dusting of snow arrives on the hills.
 Note that temperature starts dropping in May as its early Winter.

 - Winter (June to August) is when trails go quiet but the winter slopes start to get packed with all the action.
 Mountains are snow-capped, making it a beautiful winter wonderland.
-Hot pools during this season never felt more shiok.
+Hot pools during this season never felt more refreshing.